Eric Monkman

 Eric Monkman (born c.
 1987) is a Canadian academic and television personality based in the United Kingdom.

 Monkman comes from Oakville, Ontario, Canada.
 His father, a doctor, died when Eric was thirteen.
 Monkman obtained his first degree from the University of Waterloo and then studied for a master's degree in economics at Wolfson College, Cambridge, when he captained the college's University Challenge team.
 The team lost in the 2017 final to a team from Balliol College, Oxford.

 His girlfriend, Jiang Na teaches law at Beijing Normal University.
 Viewers described him as the most intense contestant ever: a reviewer called him an "unexpected hero".

 Television career

 Together with Bobby Seagull, Monkman presented the BBC Radio 4 programme Monkman and Seagull’s Polymathic Adventure, and wrote the quiz book The Monkman and Seagull Quiz Book published by Eyewear Publishing in October 2017.
 They presented Monkman & Seagull's Genius Guide to Britain, a four-part series on BBC Two, first broadcast in 2018.
 The show was commissioned for a second series in 2019.

+In December 2022 Monkman competed alongside Bobby Seagull in BBC's Celebrity Antiques Road Trip.